-All checks or check stock, credit / purchase cards, access to bank accounts and statements, and disbursing of school funds are secured and controlled by the Business Manager.
+All checks or check stock, credit/purchase cards, access to bank accounts and statements, and disbursing of school funds are secured and controlled by the Business Manager.
 The school's tax exempt number will be used for legally tax exempt purchases only.
 Expenditure transactions must be approved by one of the following: authorized employees, Principal(s), or Governing Board.
 Accurate records shall be kept of all transactions.
 All records are subject to periodic audits by the Business Manager, Principal(s), and Governing Board.
 Disbursements should be substantiated by supporting documents such as purchase orders, receipts, invoices, quotes, reimbursement forms, etc. The Business Manager shall provide the principals of each campus a record of all monthly electronic payments, excluding payroll.
 This record shall be reviewed and signed each month by the principal of each school.
 The Business Manager shall also provide the principals of each campus a record of the prior month's payroll.
-On a monthly basis, a minimum of five randomly selected individual amounts shall be reviewed for accuracy in each payroll report.
-The total amount for every payroll shall also be examined for accuracy and the report shall be signed by the principal or assistant principal of each campus.
+On a monthly basis, a minimum of five randomly selected individual amounts shall be reviewed for accuracy and the report shall be signed by the principal or assistant principal of each campus.
 Financial statements will be reviewed monthly by the Business Manager, financial consultant, and Board representative.